Let’s Talk Boobies Kittens!

 Smoking and drinking alcohol could also increase your chances of contracting breast cancer.
 It is advised that you give up smoking and follow the government guidelines on the consumption of alcohol levels to decrease your chances.

-Early detection really could save your life, so get out those boobies, have a good look and feel, and get to know them better!
+Early detection really could save your life, so get out those boobies, have a good look and feel, show those boobs some love and get to know them better!

 Hello, I am Kitten T the Editor of #itsakittensworld, passionate about sexual liberation and anything which encourages female sexual empowerment.
 I Love horses!
 You can follow me on Twitter for my latest views on the world of KK